Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-• You may be able to save approximately $190 per year just by quoting online in advance
+• It is possible to save approximately $190 per year simply by quoting online well ahead of the renewal date

 Rates by Driver Age